Transcutaneous electrical nerve stimulation: Contraindications

 People who have implanted electronic medical devices including pacemakers and cardiodefibrillators are not suggested to use TENS.
 In addition, caution should be taken before using TENS in those who are pregnant, have epilepsy, have an active malignancy, have deep vein thrombosis, have skin that is damaged, or are frail.
+The use of TENS is likely to be less effective on areas of numb skin or decreased sensation due to nerve damage.
+It may also cause skin irritation due to the inability to feel currents until they are too high.
+There is an unknown level of risk when placing electrodes over an infection (possible spreading due to muscle contractions), but cross contamination with the electrodes themselves is of greater concern.